alexandre-cucio/alexandre-cucio/README.md

 - Passionate about game-dev
 - Mostly code back-end stuff
 - Associate Degree in Systems Analysis and Development (Jun 2024)
-- Currently working at gogenier.ai as a Senior Support Analyst

 ---

 ### Tech Stack